WHO I AM

 I've been licensed to practice law in the Commonwealth of Pennsylvania since 2007.
 During this time, I represented clients in landlord-tenant disputes and expungement proceedings, negotiated commercial leases, drafted appellate amicus briefs, and conducted extensive research for other law firms regarding FATCA and FBAR compliance and related tax matters.
 I also contributed model questions to the 2008 and 2009 editions of the Preliminary Multistate Bar Review, a test review product now owned and published by my former employer Kaplan, Inc. I worked for two years as a clerk in the Lake County (Indiana) Superior Court, in which capacity I drafted several judicial orders radically reinterpreting municipal council voting protocols in that jurisdiction.
 My recent article for the Duke Law Journal explored the historical origins of the American common-law rule that opposing parties must pay their own costs for litigation.

 To date, I've edited or completely ghostwritten nearly two dozen manuscripts, ranging from executive book summaries and CliffsNotes to full-length dissertations with discipline-appropriate citations.
 I am well versed in multiple subject areas and have worked with natural scientists, social scientists, humanities scholars, and ESL students to achieve their academic objectives.
 The fees for such work vary depending on the nature and complexity of the proposed project.
 I also have considerable experience assisting with college admissions essays and recommendation letters.

 I've been involved in bodybuilding, powerlifting, and wrestling since I was 12 years old.
 Visit my Vimeo to see me in action.

-Click here to subscribe to my weekly newsletter, which contains summaries of my most recent work, excerpts from older essays I've written, and examinations of other interesting ephemera I've found on the web.
+Click here to subscribe to my monthly newsletter, which contains summaries of my most recent work, excerpts from older essays I've written, and examinations of other interesting ephemera I've found on the web.